I am a Mdewakanton Dakota rights activist with several

 Church's alter during Masses.
 I am trying

-to put an end to the white European "Christian" genocidal system that promotes the legalization and
+to put an end to the European and Euro-American "Christian" genocidal system that promotes the legalization and

 availability of alcohol within the